Pr1vate4/Pr1vate4/README.md

 * Described local infrastructure using Docker Compose, volumes, and networks
 * Configured NGINX as a reverse proxy for frontend and backend
 * Practiced access/error log diagnostics
-* Added GitLab CI pipeline for project checks and build preparation
+* Added Github Actions for project checks and build preparation
 * Connected Prometheus for basic monitoring

 > Status: team project.